Novartis and GSK trade assets as pharma industry reshapes

 Cancer is a particular focus for some drugmakers as novel medicines show promise by boosting the body's immune system.

-"We reckon the real value of the (cancer) deal should be searched for in the pipeline and the newly launched products, strengthening Novartis' position in melanoma and hematology," Vontobel analyst Andrew Weiss said.
+"We reckon the real value of the (cancer) deal should be searched for in the pipeline and the newly launched products, strengthening Novartis' position in melanoma and haematology," Vontobel analyst Andrew Weiss said.

 Analysts at Swiss broker Notenstein were also upbeat, saying the new cancer drugs would help Novartis to navigate patent expiries on top-selling medicines more easily.